HJaczynski/NLP-project/README.md

 Regular project - traffic accident news analysis – automatic  understanding of news articles

 The goal is to extract information concerning accidents:
 - Exact place where it occurred.
+DONE
 - When did it occur?
+DONE
 - What kinds of vehicles were involved?
+DONE
 - How many causalities were the consequences of an accident?
 What was their age?
 - How many persons were injured?
 - What was the reason for the accident?
+DONE
 - Sequence of actions (if applicable).
+DONE

 The project will consist of the following elements:
 1. Data acquisition module